norbert-acedanski/pdf-processing/README.md

 2. Make sure, that _targetFileName_ variable is set properly.
 3. Count the number of lines in each paragraph and put it in _numberOfLinesInEachParagraph_ list.
 4. Set _makeAdditionalSpacesBetweenParagraphs_ and _makeTabulationsAtTheBeginningOfTheParagraph_ variables accordingly.
+5. Run the script.
+6. After succesful execution, 2 files should be created: .docx and .txt file with processed text.

 # Usage
 I personally use it as a not-so-quick way of processing pdf files for .docx usage (listening to the text).